 Emergence of Big Data, Data Science, and Data Analytics

-Now with the advent of the digital economy, Big Data landscape has widened up to new avenues.
+Now with the advent of the digital economy, the Big Data landscape has widened up to new avenues.
 Most of the time, however, people tend to use the terms, Big Data, Data Science, and Data Analytics, interchangeably in spite of the huge differences existing among these concepts.

-Thus, aspirants often mistakenly opt for a different job role that does not match with their skills.
+Thus, aspirants often mistakenly opt for a different job role that does not match their skills.
 Therefore, it is of utmost importance for us to know the differences among them.
-Hence, in this blog, we would be discussing all about Data Science vs Data Analytics vs Big Data.
+Hence, in this blog, we would be discussing all Data Science vs Data Analytics vs Big Data.

 Learn Data Science from experts with this comprehensive Data Science Training in London!

 What is Big Data?